 SGLI used to fulfill the requirement for life insurance, but now you might have to find your own policy, evaluate VGLI, or go without (generally not a good idea if you have a family).
 For life insurance, the general rule of thumb is that as long as there is an insurable need (i.e. people important to you will miss your income, ability to save money, or in the case of stay-at-home spouses, maintain a household without having to pay for child care and other help), you should have life insurance, for both members/parents.
 This is definitely a concern.
 Visit the Military Life Insurance Guide on this site for more information about the types of life insurance available to military veterans.

 The other major insurance issue that you’ll need to think about is disability insurance.
 In the military, the VA handles all disability claims.
 But, what if you don’t file a VA claim, and later are disabled for something that happens completely unrelated to your military service?
 For example, what if you’re a retired pilot and you go blind.
 You might be able to file for VA disability, but that doesn’t give you any of the income you would miss out on because you’re no longer able to fly for that commercial airline or any other job that used to require your physical talents.
-Worth thinking about.
-We discuss disability insurance in greater detail in Day 22 of our 30-Day Financial Transition Challenge.
+Disability insurance is definitely worth thinking about.

 Military Concern 4: Job Dissatisfaction